 Malia Hill comes to the Grassroot Institute of Hawaii with a background in law, politics and communications.
 She completed her undergraduate studies at Mount Saint Mary’s University and obtained her J.D. from the Catholic University of America.
 After working in Hawaii politics at the state level, including a brief period with the Office of Rep. Mark Moses, she went on to work for several advocacy groups based in Washington, D.C., where she currently resides.
 As policy director for the Grassroot Institute of Hawaii, she works on both national and state issues affecting the future of Hawaii.

-Sean is a graduate from the University of Hawaii at Manoa with a major in finance and minor in political science.
+Sean Mitsui is a graduate from the University of Hawaii at Manoa with a major in finance and minor in political science.
 He was born and raised in Hawaii, but also has lived in Japan and California.
-Sean worked at a local insurance company before joining the Grassroot Institute of Hawaii.
-During his spare time, he is an avid runner who participates in the Honolulu Marathon every year.
+Mitsui worked at a local insurance company before joining the Grassroot Institute of Hawaii.
+During his spare time, he is an avid runner who participates very year in the Honolulu Marathon.
 He also enjoys reading books about history and economics.

-Mark Coleman is a veteran journalist who spent 27 years with the Honolulu Star-Advertiser, 10 years with Honolulu-based Pacific Business News and two years with the Pacific Daily News on Guam.
+Mark Coleman is a veteran journalist who spent almost three decades with the Honolulu Star-Advertiser, a decade with Honolulu-based Pacific Business News, and two years with the Pacific Daily News on Guam.
 He has communication degrees from Florida State University and the University of Hawaii, was a Herbert J. Davenport Fellow in Business and Economic Reporting at the University of Missouri, reported from Japan as part of an International Press Institute journalist exchange program, and is a former Hawaii chapter president of the Society of Professional Journalists.
 He also has been published widely as a freelance writer.